-Back to school is going to look different, but we know teachers are resilient and creative.
-You have the skills, abilities and mindset to support your students - and each other - as we navigate these new times.
+Back to school is going to be filled with expectations and excitement, and we know teachers are resilient and creative.
+You have the skills, abilities and mindset to support your students - and each other - as we navigate yet another year of health protocols.
 There will be challenges, but we are in this together and all have a role to play to ensure that schools are able to re-open in a safe way.
-Additional health protocols will change the way that you deliver physical education, but there are strategies and approaches that can be implemented to foster a safe, supportive learning environment.
-Students will be returning to school with varied levels of knowledge of the pandemic and very different experiences from it.
+Additional new and in many cases lighter health protocols will promise more opportunities to engage the students in change the way that you deliver physical education activities.
+That said, as younger students will be retuning to school unvaccinated, and even those over the age of 12 may still be hesitant there are still strategies and approaches that can be implemented to foster a safe, supportive learning environment while the DELTA variant still poses a risk.